- Evolutionary ecology research

 Look at other great documents that have been developed by other organisations within Australia to assist in developing Best Practice Guidelines for the Management of Phytophthora Dieback in your area.

-There are National Best Practice Guidelines available on the Commonwealth Government environment website (see detailed outline of documents in the References & Links section), provides both background information, models and tools for assessment, planning and management along with practical advice on such things as developing a range of things like signage and hygiene solutions.
+There are National Best Practice Guidelines available on the Commonwealth Government environment website (see detailed outline of documents in the References, links & further information section), provides both background information, models and tools for assessment, planning and management along with practical advice on such things as developing a range of things like signage and hygiene solutions.

 4. Inform all staff, contractors and visitors